OpenRakis/Spice86/README.md

 Memory:
 - Segmented addressing is implemented.
 - Helpers are available in order to convert a segmented address into a physical address, and vice-versa.
+- EMS (Expanded Memory) 3.2 is partially implemented.
-- EMS and XMS are not implemented.
+- XMS (Extended Memory) is not implemeented.
 - X86 Paging (virtual memory) is not implemented.

 Graphics: